oliverkwebb/moonphase/README.md

 Impls:

-* C
+* C/C++
 * Lua

-# Constraints

-The function must be called `moonphase` with 1 argument as input

-This input should either be in the programming languages date format, or as a fractional number of julian days.
+* JS/TS
+* Rust

+# Rules for submission of [Favorite Language Here]

+## The Copy and Paste Rule

+Your function must be self-contained, such that someone could copy-paste it into their code and not get an error.
+It also must not effect the environment outside it if at all possible (no `#define` or mutating globals).
+It must be as "pure" and self-contained as the language will allow.

+## The plumbing rule

-The output should be an angle such that `(1-cos(x))/2` returns the illuminated fraction of the moons surface
+Your code should take a time (ideally in the programming languages time format) and output a value such that `(1-cos(x)/2` is the illuminated fraction of the moons surface.